pantsrking/GauntletMods/README.md

  These mods are to increase the usability of various items and weapons, as well as increase the difficulty of the base game.
  If you are looking for what has changed/what the various updates look like, you can reference this doc: https://docs.google.com/spreadsheets/d/e/2PACX-1vSfsMqwef7iAWKhtHhQQnJ5oTKv-PPJE1pd_SQRdwc8vawOF17ffCnCwFJ8pJothJhKwvqcEp_V7JbH/pubhtml

+**Difficulty Mod**
+These will overwrite the default Hard, and Endless difficulties with custom difficulties.
+You can revert back at and time by deleting the difficulty LUA file, or replacing it with the LUA found in the "Normal" game folder.

 **Installation**